zhongkaifu/Seq2SeqSharp/README.md

 **-ProcessorType**: Processor type: CPU or GPU(Cuda)
 **-DeviceIds**: Device ids for training in GPU mode.
 Default is 0.
 For multi devices, ids are split by comma, for example: 0,1,2
 **-TaskParallelism**: The max degress of parallelism in task.
 Default is 1
-**-MaxEpochNum**: Maxmium epoch number during training.
+**-MaxEpochNum**: Maximum epoch number during training.
 Default is 100
-**-MaxSrcSentLength**: Maxmium source sentence length on training and test set.
+**-MaxSrcSentLength**: Maximum source sentence length on training and test set.
 Default is 110 tokens
-**-MaxTgtSentLength**: Maxmium target sentence length on training and test set.
+**-MaxTgtSentLength**: Maximum target sentence length on training and test set.
 Default is 110 tokens
-**-MaxValidSrcSentLength**: Maxmium source sentence length on valid set.
+**-MaxValidSrcSentLength**: Maximum source sentence length on valid set.
 Default is 110 tokens
-**-MaxValidTgtSentLength**: Maxmium target sentence length on valid set.
+**-MaxValidTgtSentLength**: Maximum target sentence length on valid set.
 Default is 110 tokens
 **-WarmUpSteps**: The number of steps for warming up.
 Default is 8,000
 **-EnableTagEmbeddings**: Enable tag embeddings in encoder.
 The tag embeddings will be added to token embeddings.
 Default is false
 **-CompilerOptions**: The options for CUDA NVRTC compiler.
 Options are split by space.
 For example: "--use_fast_math --gpu-architecture=compute_60" means to use fast math libs and run on Pascal and above GPUs